 Firefighter and public safety is the first priority.
-All fire management plans and activities must reflect this commitment:
+All fire management plans (FMPs) and activities must reflect this commitment:

-• All fire personnel will meet appropriate training, experience, and qualification requirements for incident assignments.
-(See NWCG 310-1 and DOI Incident Qualification and Certification System).

-All fire personnel will be equipped with approved personal protective equipment.

-All BLM personnel assigned to fireline duties will complete annual refresher training.
+- All fire personnel will meet appropriate training, experience, and qualification requirements for incident assignments.
+(See NWCG 310-1 and DOI Incident Qualification and Certification System.) - All fire personnel will be equipped with approved personal protective equipment (PPE). - All BLM personnel assigned to fireline duties will complete annual refresher training.

-All wildland fire entrapments and fatalities will be reported using current National Wildfire Coordinating Group (NWCG) initial entrapment/fatality report form.

-All wildland fire serious accidents will be investigated using the interagency wildland fire serious accident investigation procedures.

-• Follow all safety standards and guidelines identified within the Interagency Incident Business Management Handbook, Fireline Handbook, and those outlined in BLM Standards for Fire Operations.
+- All wildland fire entrapments and fatalities will be reported using the current National Wildfire Coordinating Group (NWCG) initial entrapment/fatality report form. - All wildland fire serious accidents will be investigated using the interagency wildland fire serious accident investigation procedures. - Follow all safety standards and guidelines identified within the Interagency Incident Business Management Handbook (IIBMH), Fireline Handbook, and the BLM Standards for Fire and Aviation Operations.